Skip to content

 The 2017 Revised Onsite Cleanup Plan (ROCP) also prepared by FHRA, addresses petroleum and sulfolane contamination on the former refinery property.
 Administrative and engineering land use controls are used to prevent exposure to contamination remaining on the property.
 Long-term groundwater monitoring is used to ensure that contamination in groundwater is not migrating off the former refinery above DEC cleanup levels.
 For sulfolane, which does not have a cleanup level, offsite migration is not to exceed a concentration of 400 parts per billion.

-Groundwater monitoring performed in 2018 through 2022 shows no evidence of contamination migrating off the former refinery property above DEC cleanup levels.
+Groundwater monitoring performed in 2018 through 2023 shows no evidence of contamination migrating off the former refinery property above DEC cleanup levels.
 Monitoring indicates sulfolane is migrating off the former refinery property at concentrations below 400 micrograms per liter (µg/L).

-Long-Term Groundwater Monitoring
+Long-Term Groundwater Monitoring Reports

 Under DEC oversight, FHRA currently collects groundwater samples from wells located on the former refinery, and Williams collects groundwater samples from wells located off the former refinery to monitor contaminant plume migration and trends.
+Recent results are summarized on the project home page and reported as described below.

-• Maps of the results of groundwater monitoring are posted on the Maps page, with the most recent at the top
+• Maps of the results of groundwater monitoring are posted on the Maps page, with the most recent at the top.

-PFAS Groundwater Monitoring
+PFAS Groundwater Monitoring Reports

 The extent of the PFAS contamination on and off the former refinery has not been fully evaluated.
-Site characterization activities were performed in 2022 to evaluate PFAS on the former refinery property (see Site Characterization, this page).
-PFAS were discovered in groundwater off the property during a 2018 investigation.
-Follow-up activities included an evaluation of uptake of PFAS into garden produce irrigated with PFAS-contaminated groundwater, and sampling of three rainbow trout collected from Kimberly Lake, northwest of the former refinery.
-Results from the 2018 PFAS sampling events may be found at the following:
+On the former refinery property, site characterization activities were initiated in 2020 and continue presently (see Site Characterization, this page).
+Off the former refinery, PFAS were discovered in groundwater during a 2018 investigation.
+Follow-up activities include an evaluation of uptake of PFAS into garden produce irrigated with PFAS-contaminated groundwater; sampling of three rainbow trout collected from Kimberly Lake, northwest of the former refinery; and additional groundwater and surface water sampling in 2023-2024.
+Recent results are summarized on the project home page and reports and maps may be found on the Documents and Maps pages:

-Historical Onsite Cleanup Activities
+Onsite Cleanup

-A groundwater extraction and treatment system operated for many years on the former refinery property until it was phased out of operation and replaced by long-term monitoring in July 2017.
+Until 2017, a groundwater extraction and treatment system operated for many years on the former refinery property.
+It was phased out of operation and replaced by long-term monitoring in July 2017.
 The treatment system was initially installed in the 1980s to remove free petroleum product from the subsurface.
 The system was expanded and upgraded several times over the years to capture and treat contaminated groundwater.
 After sulfolane was discovered off the property in 2009, the system was significantly expanded to capture sulfolane before it migrated beyond the property boundaries.
 During its years of operation, the treatment system removed thousands of pounds of sulfolane and petroleum from groundwater, thereby greatly reducing the amount of sulfolane migrating off the refinery property.
 Limited sampling showed the system also removed some PFAS from the groundwater.
 Petroleum constituents have not been shown to have migrated off the property.
 Contingencies are in place to resume active treatment if the Plan goals are not met.

 Site Characterization